Cray-HPE/docs-csm/operations/power_management/Power_On_and_Start_the_Management_Kubernetes_Cluster.md

     To resolve the space issue, see [Troubleshoot Ceph OSDs Reporting Full](../utility_storage/Troubleshoot_Ceph_OSDs_Reporting_Full.md).

-1. (`ncn-m001#`) Manually mount S3 filesystems on the master and worker nodes.
+1. (`ncn-m001#`) Manually mount S3 and Ceph filesystems on the master and worker nodes.
 These nodes try to mount several S3 filesystems when they are booted.
 Since Ceph is not available during boot time, this workaround is required.
 The `boot-images` S3 filesystem is required for CPS pods to successfully start on worker nodes.